davewatters/syncro-ireland/README.md

 1. [GitHub:](https://github.com/)
     - GitHub is used to store the project's code after being pushed from Git, and Github Pages used to deploy the live site
 1. [Google Fonts:](https://fonts.google.com/)
-    - Google font 'Raleway' was imported in the style.css file and used to throughout the site.
+    - Google font 'Raleway' was imported in the style.css file and used throughout the site.
 1. [Font Awesome:](https://fontawesome.com/)
     - Font Awesome was used to add icons for aesthetic and UX purposes.
 1. [Gimp:](https://www.gimp.org/)